Learn how following short interest and other short-selling metrics can help investors gain valuable insights into companies and markets.

 FIGURE 1: INTERESTING?
 To view short interest as a percentage of available float, log in to your account at tdameritrade.com, look under Research & Ideas > Stock Profile, and type in any symbol.
-At 23.25%, the short interest percentage in this example stock is quite high relative to the broader market.
+At 20.47%, the short interest percentage in this example stock is quite high relative to the broader market.
 Plus, over the past 12 months, the stock has delivered negative earnings of $12.26 per share.
 Source: tdameritrade.com.

 “Days to cover,” also referred to as the short interest ratio, indicates how long it would take to cover, or buy back, all the shorted shares.
-This is calculated by dividing the number of shares sold short by the average daily trading volume, and some view it as a measure of the future buying pressure on a stock.
-Some short sellers look for about seven days to cover or fewer before shorting a stock.
+This is calculated by dividing the number of shares sold short by the average daily trading volume.
+Some view this ratio as a measure of the future buying pressure on a stock.
+Some short sellers look for about seven days or fewer to cover before shorting a stock.

 A short squeeze can happen when bullish news pushes a stock price higher, prompting short sellers to head for the exits all at once.
 As the shorts scramble to buy back and cover losses, upward momentum builds upon itself and the stock can move sharply higher.
 The longer the days to cover, the more pronounced this effect can be.

-Short interest can also be applied alongside chart indicators, such as moving averages, for signals on when it may be time to get out of a stock.
-For example, a combination of high short interest and a drop below the 52-week low or the 200-day moving average might indicate "look out below."
+Short interest can also be applied alongside chart indicators, such as moving averages, for signals on when it may be time to exit a stock.
+For example, a combination of high short interest and a drop below the 52-week low or the 200-day moving average might indicate “look out below.”

 But that doesn’t mean short selling has no merit.
 It can be a check on management excess, a dose of reality when a company has gotten ahead of its fundamentals, and can help keep markets liquid and efficient.
 As an investor, even if you have no intention of short selling stocks, you might find value in understanding, and keeping an eye on, short selling metrics and dynamics.

 Market volatility, volume, and system availability may delay account access and trade executions.